PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Long range fighting design diary.md

 ## how much value does a descriptor get you?
 - how valuable is it
-- how broad that value is
+- the volume of that valuable terrain in the region

+the choice of terrain can add bonus value or volume

 could use a side dice with the choice of how valuable or how broad taking up two slots

+slot 2 success curve is at least a glancing success/foil

 ### what terrain functions are there?
 - Cover